biga-ahk/biga.ahk/docs/README.md

 Performs a deep comparison between two values to determine if they are equivalent.

-This method supports comparing strings and objects.
+This method supports comparing numbers, strings, and objects.

 #### Arguments